hunkyburrito/xdg-desktop-portal-termfilechooser/README.md

     This way the output from the wrapper scripts (e.g. `ranger-wrapper.sh`) will be written to the same terminal.
 This is handy for using e.g. `set -x` in the scripts during debugging.
-    When termfilechooser runs as a `systemd` service, its output can be viewer with `journalctl`.
+    When termfilechooser runs as a `systemd` service, its output can be viewed with `journalctl`.

 -   Since [this merge request in GNOME](https://gitlab.gnome.org/GNOME/gtk/-/merge_requests/4829), `GTK_USE_PORTAL=1` seems to be replaced with `GDK_DEBUG=portals`.